n2p5/stint/README.md

 [![codecov](https://codecov.io/gh/n2p5/stint/graph/badge.svg)](https://codecov.io/gh/n2p5/stint)
 [![Known Vulnerabilities](https://snyk.io/test/github/n2p5/stint/badge.svg)](https://snyk.io/test/github/n2p5/stint)

-Short-lived, non-custodial, zero-balance passkey based session signers for the Cosmos SDK ecosystem.
+**Zero-balance session signers for smooth Web3 UX.** Post, vote, and transact without wallet popups using Passkeys + Cosmos SDK authz + feegrant modules.

-> **⚠️ EXPERIMENTAL SOFTWARE WARNING**
+> **⚠️ EXPERIMENTAL SOFTWARE - TESTNET ONLY**
 >
-> **This project is experimental and has NOT undergone a security audit.** Use at your own risk and only with funds you can afford to lose.
-Do not use in production environments or with significant amounts of cryptocurrency.
+> **This project is experimental and has NOT undergone a security audit.** Only use on testnets with test tokens that have no real value.
+Do not use with real funds or in production environments.

-## Overview
+## What is Stint?

-Stint enables ephemeral session signers that can perform limited blockchain actions without requiring constant hardware wallet interaction.
-It uses Cosmos SDK's `authz` and `feegrant` modules combined with WebAuthn Passkeys for secure, deterministic key derivation.
+Stint creates **temporary signers** that can perform limited actions on behalf of your main wallet without holding any funds.
+Perfect for social dApps, games, and frequent interactions.

+**How it works:**

+1. **Create a session signer** using your device's Passkey (fingerprint/Face ID)
+2. **Authorize specific actions** (like posting to social networks) with spending limits
+3. **Interact seamlessly** - no more wallet popups for every small transaction

+Your main wallet stays secure, session signers are time-limited, and you can revoke access anytime.

-## Features
+## Why Use Stint?

-- 🔑 **Passkey-based key derivation** - Uses WebAuthn PRF extension for deterministic, secure key generation
-- 🔐 **Non-custodial** - Session signer's private key never leaves the client
+Perfect for apps that need frequent, small transactions:

+### 🌐 **Social Media dApps**

-- ⚡ **Seamless UX** - Sign transactions without hardware wallet popups for authorized actions
+- Post messages without wallet popups
-- 🚀 **Zero balance required** - Session signer works without any token balance
-- 🌐 **Multi-wallet support** - Works with Keplr, Leap, Cosmostation, and any Cosmos wallet
+- Like/react to content instantly
+- Comment and interact seamlessly

+### 🎮 **Gaming & NFTs**

+- In-game transactions and trades
+- Achievement claims and rewards
+- Tournament entries

+### 🗳️ **DAOs & Governance**

+- Vote on multiple proposals
+- Delegate voting power
+- Submit proposals without friction

+### 💰 **Micro-payments**

+- Content tips and donations
+- Subscription payments
+- Pay-per-use services

 ## Installation